MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/interior-ptr-cpp-cli.md

 ## <a name="common-language-runtime"></a>Ortak Dil Çalışma Zamanı

-Aşağıdaki sözdizimi örneği iç işaretçiye gösterir.
+Aşağıdaki sözdizimi örneği iç işaretçiyi gösterir.

 ### <a name="syntax"></a>Sözdizimi